DanielLiszka/Ported-Pinescript-Indicators-for-Jesse/README.md

 can be found in Jesse's [documentation](https://docs.jesse.trade/docs/indicators/custom-indicators.html#tutorial-for-a-custom-indicator).
 <br>
 <br>
-All indicators have been tested for accuracy with a sequential setting set to False and a candle warm-up period of 960.
+All indicators have been tested for accuracy with a sequential setting set to false and a candle warm-up period of 960.